By Janice Hardy, @Janice_Hardy

 2. Move it.

-While this wasn't an answer for my event, sometimes moving it to another part of the story can give it new perspective.
-It might work better as a trigger to another event than as a result of one.
+While this wasn't an answer for my event, sometimes moving an event to another part of the story can give it new perspective.
+It might work better as a trigger to another part of the plot than as a result of one.

 3. Change who's in it.